 Develop an online presence

 Where to being?
 Your job-seeking goals and career are going to help decide the best social platform or website to use to market yourself.
 For those seeking a creative job, having an online portfolio that showcases your articles, web, and design work is something to consider.
 For others, having a strong social presence on social media sites, such as Twitter or Linkedin are key.
+Utilize these tools as an asset in your arsenal to market yourself.

 Now more than ever marketing yourself well for a job is key.
 The best way to beat out your competition is by getting ahead on preparing for when you do have an upcoming networking opportunity, interview or unexpected opportunity to land a new job.